Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

 \subsection{Rapid Training}

-The results of Fig.~\ref{fig:claFD} also indicate that the MF requires a training set more than an order of magnitude larger than the RC to match its performance.
-This is particularly relevant for quantum measurement, as calibrations need to be done regularly.
-An RC based measurement scheme would thus require far fewer initialization and measurement runs to train than are needed to construct an MF of comparable performance, providing a resource-efficient readout calibration system that can also be robustly automatized.
-The RC network can easily and quickly be re-trained as conditions or the target QS change, and we stress again that the software component of training is trivial, particularly for small training sets.

-To demonstrate this dramatic advantage, in Fig.~\ref{fig:claQ} we plot classification fidelity as a function of the number of training signals $Q$ for the 10 random $K=5$ RCs from Sec.~\ref{subsec:RCdyn}.
+The results of Fig.~\ref{fig:claFD} suggest that an RC is capable of matching the performance of an MF constructed with a much larger training set.
+We find that RCs hold this training-cost advantage over a MF generally, and demonstrate its dramatic nature in Fig.~\ref{fig:claQ}.
+Here, we plot classification fidelity as a function of the number of training signals $Q$ used to train 10 random $K=5$ RCs from Sec.~\ref{subsec:RCdyn}.
 Each specific network is indicated in a different color, with the network emphasized in Figs.~\ref{fig:claDyn} and \ref{fig:claFD} highlighted with a plus.
 The average classification fidelity across the $10$ networks is also shown.
-The RCs perform remarkably well at low $Q$, with $Q=4$ readout signals (one for each qubit state) being sufficient to achieve an average fidelity of $0.90$.
+The RCs perform remarkably well at low $Q$, with $Q=4$ readout signals ({just} one for each qubit state) being sufficient to achieve an average fidelity of $0.90$.
 This average fidelity increases and the variance in performance across networks decreases as the training set grows, up to $\sim40$ for the dispersive system ($Q\sim 80$ for the JC).
 Beyond this point, the small fluctuations in fidelity are due to the finite {\em test} set ($1200$ signals) used to calculate $\mathcal{F}$.
 The RC thus achieves optimal performance with a small $Q=40-80$ training set for both the dispersive and JC quantum systems, demonstrating its efficacy for rapid measurement calibration.
 In contrast, the MF performs very poorly in this regime, needing $Q$ of $O(10^3)$ (note the horizontal axis scale) to converge to the average RC network classification fidelity.

-A close analysis of the RC classification dynamics, provides insight into the Kerr RCs ability to learn this classification task quickly.
+This significant advantage is particularly relevant for readout of online quantum processors for which calibrations need to be done regularly{: an} RC-based measurement scheme would thus require far fewer initialization and measurement runs to train than are needed to construct an MF of comparable performance.
+This can enable a resource-efficient readout calibration system that can also be robustly automatized.
+The RC network can easily and quickly be re-trained as conditions or even the target QS change, facilitated by the computationally inexpensive software component of training, particularly for small training sets.